Doing Freelance? Don’t Comparison Shop Your Happiness Away

 I was quickly blowing through everything I had saved before my layoff.
 But I didn’t want to be “that friend.”
 You know, the one who never had money and had to say “no.” The one who never got to travel or buy nice clothes or go to a concert.
 I “deserved” to “fit in” because I was comparing myself with my friends and defining success on their terms.
 It was all very superficial.

 After a couple of years living like this, my immediate savings were gone and I was living paycheck to paycheck.
 I was getting close to having to dip into retirement savings to pay my rent and bills.

 So I became that friend who said “no,” spending evenings in yoga pants and watching Netflix.

-Over the next three years I watched it grow.
-I kept at it, even if I was still struggling financially from time to time when freelance work was slow.
+Over the next three years, I watched it grow.
+I kept at it, even though I was still struggling financially from time to time when freelance work was slow.